syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Tooltip.md

 ---
 layout: post
-title: Tooltip in .NET MAUI Chart control | Syncfusion
+title: Tooltip in .NET MAUI Sunburst Chart control | Syncfusion
-description: This section explains about how to enable tooltip in Syncfusion .NET MAUI Chart (SfSunburstChart) control
+description: This section explains about how to enable tooltip in Syncfusion .NET MAUI Sunburst Chart control.
 platform: maui
 control: SfSunburstChart
 documentation: ug
 ---

-# Tooltip in .NET MAUI Chart
+# Tooltip in .NET MAUI Sunburst Chart

 Tooltip provides additional information about the segments in the sunburst chart.
 Tooltip is displayed by tapping the segment.
 By default, tooltip displays the corresponding segment’s category and value.
 To enable the tooltip, set the [EnableTooltip]() property to true.